Engaged Reading Digest: image verification, cops on TikTok — and why celebs are using a social platform you've never heard of

 If you have any ideas on stuff I should be including — especially your own work — drop me a line, or leave a comment.
 Thanks!

-engaged reading digestsocial media verificationfact-checkingwhatsapptiktokdark socialcommunity management
+engaged reading digestsocial media verificationfact-checkingwhatsappTikTokdark socialcommunity management

 Adam Tinworth Twitter

-Adam is a lecturer, trainer and writer.
-He's been a blogger for over 20 years, and a journalist for more than 30.
-He lectures on audience strategy and engagement at City, University of London.
+Adam is a digital journalism lecturer, trainer and writer.
+He's been a blogger for over 20 years, a journalist for 30 and teaches audience strategy and engagement at City St George’s, London.

 Comments